Central

 Our Work

 ZOA wants to break the cycle of poverty and improve social mobility in Zambia.
-We aim to equip particularly disadvantaged students with vocational skills to help them access good jobs in professions like teaching or in healthcare, enabling them to earn an income that could lift their entire family out of poverty.
+That’s why we aim to equip particularly disadvantaged students with vocational skills to help them access good jobs in professions like teaching or in healthcare, enabling them to earn an income that could lift their entire family out of poverty

 The next generation of teachers